Jean M. Lawrence, Sc.D., M.P.H., M.S.S.A.

 Diabetes: Treatment, Prevention, & Complications

-Basic and clinical studies aimed at addressing the prevention, treatment, and pathophysiology of type 1 and type 2 diabetes.
+The Diabetes: Treatment, Prevention, and Complications Program supports both basic and clinical studies aimed at addressing the prevention, treatment and pathophysiology of type 1 and type 2 diabetes across the lifespan.

 Obesity, Pregnancy, & the Intrauterine Environment